There are standstill requirements that must be followed before your organisation can enter into a contract.

-Please note, if the commodity/service was deemed to be suitable for cataloguing, the Procurement Officer should set up the successful tenderer on the Pecos Content Management System (PCM) to ensure that he/she can prepare the catalogues where it has not already been done.
+Please note, if the commodity/service was deemed to be suitable for cataloguing, the buyer should set up the successful tenderer on the Pecos Content Management System (PCM) to ensure that they can prepare the catalogues where it has not already been done.

 PCM is not appropriate for Care and Support Services